OlegUhakov/CRM/README.md

 Articles can be saved directly from the internet via a link, making it easy to build a personal reference library without manual copy-pasting.
 As with projects, all saved materials are automatically organized into clearly structured folders.

-## Key Benefits
+### Key Benefits

 - **One place for everything** — no more hunting across folders, drives, and inboxes
 - **Automatic organization** — numbered project folders and categorized subfolders are created without manual effort
 - **Clean lifecycle management** — active projects stay easy to find; finished projects can be archived without losing structure
 - **Built-in knowledge base** — a growing library of reference material, saved and organized alongside project work

----

-**Django 6.0.8 + Tailwind CSS 4 + Alpine.js + HTMX + AI Assistant**

-A project management, contractor and task tracking system for engineering and manufacturing businesses.
-Features 14 custom apps, an AI assistant with command mode, and a modular HTMX-driven UI.
+A project management, contractor and task tracking system featuring 14 custom apps, an AI assistant with a command mode, and a modular HTMX-driven UI.

 ---